d-bl/MAE-gf/docs/counting-new.md

 #### Step 3: Finding horizontal mirror pairs, applying rule 7

 a.
-For each word b found in step 2, make a quartet of words (see below):
+For each word b found in step 2, make a quartet of words (see above):

 > b = crctlc , p = ctlcrc , d = clctrc , q = ctrclc